-- Refer to the Treatment of High-Risk Neuroblastoma and Recurrent Neuroblastoma in Patients Initially Classified as High Risk sections in the PDQ summary on Neuroblastoma Treatment for more information.
+- For more information, see the sections on Treatment of High-Risk Neuroblastoma and Recurrent Neuroblastoma in Patients Initially Classified as High Risk in Neuroblastoma Treatment.

 - Brain tumors.
 Indications for young patients to reduce or eliminate cranial radiation therapy; indications for responsive tumors at relapse.

-- Refer to the Treatment of Childhood CNS Atypical Teratoid/Rhabdoid Tumor section in the PDQ summary on Childhood Central Nervous System Atypical Teratoid/Rhabdoid Tumor Treatment for more information.
+- For more information, see the Treatment of Childhood CNS Atypical Teratoid/Rhabdoid Tumor section in Childhood Central Nervous System Atypical Teratoid/Rhabdoid Tumor Treatment.

-- Refer to the Treatment of Childhood Medulloblastoma, Treatment of Childhood Pineoblastoma, and Treatment of Recurrent Childhood Medulloblastoma and Other CNS Embryonal Tumors sections in the PDQ summary on Childhood Medulloblastoma and Other Central Nervous System Embryonal Tumors Treatment summary for more information.
+- For more information, see the sections on Treatment of Childhood Medulloblastoma, Treatment of Childhood Pineoblastoma, and Treatment of Recurrent Childhood Medulloblastoma and Other CNS Embryonal Tumors in Childhood Medulloblastoma and Other Central Nervous System Embryonal Tumors Treatment.

 - Germ cell tumors (GCTs) (intracranial and extracranial).

-- Refer to the Nonstandard Treatment Options for Recurrent Malignant GCTs in Children section in the PDQ summary on Childhood Extracranial Germ Cell Tumors Treatment for more information.
+- For more information, see the Nonstandard Treatment Options for Recurrent Malignant GCTs in Children section in Childhood Extracranial Germ Cell Tumors Treatment.

-- Refer to the Treatment Options for Recurrent Childhood CNS GCTs section in the PDQ summary on Childhood Central Nervous System Germ Cell Tumors Treatment for more information
+- For more information, see the Treatment of Recurrent Childhood CNS Germ Cell Tumors section in Childhood Central Nervous System Germ Cell Tumors Treatment.

-- Refer to the Treatment of CNS Disease, Treatment of Synchronous Trilateral Retinoblastoma, Treatment of Extracranial Metastatic Retinoblastoma, and Treatment of Progressive or Recurrent Extraocular Retinoblastoma sections in the PDQ summary on Retinoblastoma Treatment for more information.
+- For more information, see the sections on Treatment of CNS Disease, Treatment of Synchronous Trilateral Retinoblastoma, Treatment of Extracranial Metastatic Retinoblastoma, and Treatment of Progressive or Recurrent Extraocular Retinoblastoma in Retinoblastoma Treatment.

 - Hodgkin lymphoma.

-- Refer to the Treatment of Primary Refractory or Recurrent Hodgkin Lymphoma in Children and Adolescents section in the PDQ summary on Childhood Hodgkin Lymphoma Treatment for more information.
+- For more information, see the Treatment of Primary Refractory or Recurrent Hodgkin Lymphoma in Children and Adolescents section in Childhood Hodgkin Lymphoma Treatment.

 - Non-Hodgkin lymphoma.

-- Refer to the Treatment options for recurrent or refractory Burkitt lymphoma/leukemia, Treatment Options for Recurrent or Refractory Lymphoblastic Lymphoma, Treatment Options for Recurrent or Refractory Anaplastic Large Cell Lymphoma, Treatment options for lymphoproliferative disease associated with primary immunodeficiency, Treatment options for peripheral T-cell lymphoma, and Treatment options for cutaneous T-cell lymphoma sections in the PDQ summary on Childhood Non-Hodgkin Lymphoma Treatment for more information.
+- For more information, see the sections on Treatment options for recurrent or refractory Burkitt lymphoma/leukemia, Treatment Options for Recurrent or Refractory Lymphoblastic Lymphoma, Treatment Options for Recurrent or Refractory Anaplastic Large Cell Lymphoma, Treatment options for lymphoproliferative disease associated with primary immunodeficiency, Treatment options for peripheral T-cell lymphoma, and Treatment options for cutaneous T-cell lymphoma in Childhood Non-Hodgkin Lymphoma Treatment.